-Shahrazad Dance Ensemble performs folkloric Middle Eastern dances based on dances of the Levant, Egypt, North Africa, Turkey and the Persian Gulf.
+Shahrazad Dance Ensemble performs folkloric dances based on dances of the Levant, Egypt, North Africa, Turkey and the Persian Gulf.
 We also perform fusion dances using innovative music, and the classic Jamila Salimpour style of western tribal Belly Dance.

 How much does it cost to have the troupe perform at my event?